HuangLab-SYSU/brokerwallet-academic/README.md

-## Initiate a transfer transaction
+## Initiate a Token-transfer Transaction

 Enter the main page of BrokerChain Wallet.
 Click the Send button to enter the transfer page.
 Enter the recipient's account address in the Send to input box, the transfer amount (in BKC) in the Amount input box, and the transfer fee (in **BKC**) in the Fee input box.
 Click the Send button to initiate a transfer transaction.
 After the transfer is successful, return to the main page of BrokerChain Wallet, and you will see that the transfer amount and transaction fee have been deducted from the account balance.
 The transfer amount will be credited to the recipient's account, and the transfer fee will be used as the broker's income.